Asymptotic posterior normality of the generalized extreme value distribution: Proof of asymptotic posterior normality for the GEV distributions

-where $b$ is a non-negative integer. \end{lemma} Strong consistency of the local MLE is assured by \citet{dombry2015existence}.
-However, care is needed because the boundary of $\Omega_n$, which is confined by $Y_{(1)}$ and $Y_{(n)}$, approaches infinitely close to $\hat{\btheta}_n$ (or $\btheta_0$); see Proposition 3 in \citet{zhang2020uniqueness}.
-The proof of Lemma~\ref{lem:pseudo_SLLN} requires careful comparison between the convergence rates of the boundary and $\hat{\btheta}_n$, as well as elaborate calculations to approximate $n^{-1}L''_n(\hat{\btheta}_n)$ using $n^{-1}L''_n(\btheta_0)$, for which the strong law of large numbers \BASadd{applies}.
-With the limits in Lemma~\ref{lem:pseudo_SLLN}, we can easily verify the following result. \begin{corollary} Under the assumptions of Lemma~\ref{lem:pseudo_SLLN}, $n^{-1}L_n''(\hat{\btheta}_n)\rightarrow -I({\btheta_0})$ almost surely as $n\rightarrow\infty$, and hence \ref{C1} holds for the GEV likelihood. \end{corollary}
+where $b$ is a non-negative integer and $\Gamma^{(b)}$ is the $b$th derivative of the Gamma function. \end{lemma} Strong consistency of the local MLE is established in \citet{dombry2015existence}.
+However, care is needed because the boundary of $\Omega_n$, which is confined by $Y_{(1)}$ and $Y_{(n)}$, approaches arbitrarily close to $\hat{\bEta}_n$ (or $\bEta_0$) \cite[Proposition 3]{zhang2020uniqueness}.
+With the limits in Lemma~\ref{lem:pseudo_SLLN}, we can verify the following result. \begin{corollary} Under the assumptions of Lemma~\ref{lem:pseudo_SLLN}, \LZadd{$n^{-1}L_n''(\hat{\bEta}_n)\rightarrow -I({\bEta_0})$} almost surely as $n\rightarrow\infty$, and hence \ref{C1} holds for the GEV likelihood. \end{corollary} \begin{remark} \LZadd{Given the exact form of the Hessian matrix listed in \citet{zhang2020uniqueness}, it is easy to see that its limit, namely the negative Fisher information matrix $-I({\bEta_0})$, is a function of $\tau_0$ and $\xi_0$ and does not depend on $\beta_0$.
+Therefore, $I({\bEta_0})$ is well-defined when $\xi_0=0$.} \end{remark}